jarviscog/jarviscog/README.md

 ## I'm currently working on

-- 🧑‍🎓Graduating from Western University
+- 🧑‍🎓Studying abroad at City University of Hong Kong 🇭🇰
-- 🌸Learning more front-end frameworks like React and Flask
+- 🌸Learning new languages like Rust and Component Pascal for CNC G-Code
 - 🧹Polishing some old projects like [Bertha2](https://github.com/boyesm/Bertha2) and [auto-anki](https://github.com/timmy6figures/auto-anki)
-- 🗣Meeting new people and making connections
+- Completing cybersecurity challanges such as [Hack the Box](https://www.hackthebox.com/)

 ## 💡Some of the more interesting projects I have worked on in the past